loriortiz/hill-writing/src/poems/cooking-risotto.md

 ---
-title: Cooking Risotto (Or Why I Love My Life)
+title: "Cooking Risotto (Or Why I Love My Life)"
 layout: "poem.njk"
 ---

-—a new recipe small pieces---
+a new recipe small pieces---
 of asparagus & shrimp lemon juice
 prepared in separate pan & I think
 of G.—when did I last cook risotto when